 Backlink analysis tools

-Ahrefs has a massive index (over a trillion links) that’s updated at least once a day.
-It’s also super duper simply to use.
-Because of its excellent user interface and index, Ahrefs is one of the few SEO tools that I use every day.
+Ahrefs has a massive index (over a trillion links) that’s updated consistently.
+Which makes it ideal for backlink analysis.
+And compared to most of the other link building tools that I’ve tried, Ahrefs is super easy to use.
+Because of its excellent user interface and link index, Ahrefs is one of the few SEO tools that I use almost daily.

 An SEO tools suite that focuses on link analysis.
 Also has a helpful “Unnatural Link Detection” feature that identifies risky backlinks that might have caused a penalty (or can cause a penalty down the road).
 Solid tool.